tinykishore/cross-platform-file-operation/README.md

-# FileOp-unified
+# File Operation (Unified)
-A code with File Operation and Pre-processor Directives to open a file in desktop both in Linux and Windows Machine
+A code with File Operation and Pre-processor Directives to open a file in desktop both in Linux and Windows Machine.
+Will update more later...